 Substance Comment Respiratory sensitizers Respiratory sensitizers may require health surveillance as it is often impossible to ensure control to a level at which there is no risk of sensitisation.
 Specific guidance on surveillance for respiratory sensitizers will be developed Small laboratory animals Surveillance likely to be necessary for any recurring work with live animals or handling of waste, unless the process is fully contained.
 Work only with extracted tissue poses no significant risk of sensitisation and does not require surveillance Sensitizing small molecules Reactive small molecules such as isocyanates, glutaraldehyde, acid anhydrides are associated with a high level of sensitisation.
 Sensitizing macromolecules Two particular macromolecules used in scientific research - enzymes and penicillins - are associated with respiratory sensitisation Skin irritants Lab chemicals, solvents, cleaning materials and disinfectants can all cause skin irritation.
 It is unlikely that the level of exposure in scientific research will cause sufficient problems to require health surveillance.
-For employees working with metalworking fluids: skin surveillanse is recommended Skin sensitizers Certain skin sensitizers may require health surveillance as sensitisation may occur at low levels of exposure Sensitising small molecules Particularly with halogenated electrophilic agents such as dinitrochlorobenzene and p-nitrobenzyl bromide Sensitising macromolecules Sensitivity to latex can cause serious problems and always requires health surveillance Biological Agents Ensure employee immunisation for all vaccine preventable work Health surveillance for biological risks (as strictly defined) may not be appropriate.
+For employees working with metalworking fluids: skin surveillance is recommended Skin sensitizers Certain skin sensitizers may require health surveillance as sensitisation may occur at low levels of exposure Sensitisingsmall molecules Particularly with halogenated electrophilic agents such as dinitrochlorobenzene and p-nitrobenzyl bromide Sensitising macromolecules Sensitivity to latex can cause serious problems and always requires health surveillance Biological Agents Ensure employee immunisation for all vaccine preventable work Health surveillance for biological risks (as strictly defined) may not be appropriate.
 The circumstances where it may be useful could be where the agent causes serious disease with an insidious onset for which there is effective treatment available e.g. M. Tuberculosis.
-For many infections, a high level of personal vigilance by workers is appropriate so that prompt medical attention is sought if they develop early signs of Infection, e.g. for leptospirosis.
-Hazard Group 3 and 4 organisms The maintenance of a Health (Exposure) Record is required by COSHH Replication competent lentiviruses may require baseline HIV status and symptom surveillance Genetically modified organisms Health surveillance may be required where the , , , , , , , , , , , , , , , , , , , , genetic modification causes an increase in potential pathogenicity.
-Chemicals Chronic poisons such as cytotoxic Cytotoxic anti-cancer drugs symptom surveillance only for those agents who directly handle these drugs.
-If a class 2 safety cabinet is used and gloves etc. no surveillance is required.
-Carcinogens (Risk phrase R45, R49) A health record only is required and Mutagens (R46) Potent acute toxins Where exposure may occur which could cause recognisable symptoms, but which may not result in incapacitating illness, periodic surveillance to detect such exposures may be necessary.
-Physical hazards Ionising radiation Under the IR Regulations, medical surveillance is required only if a worker may be exposed to a dose >30% of the relevant dose limit.
-This is usually determined by a Radiation Protection Adviser
+For many infections, a high level of personal vigilance by workers is appropriate so that prompt medical attention is sought if they develop early signs of infection, e.g. for leptospirosis.
+Hazard Group 3 and 4 organisms The maintenance of a Health (Exposure) Record is required by COSHH.
+Replication competent lentiviruses may require baseline HIV status and symptom surveillance Genetically modified organisms Health surveillance may be required where the genetic modification causes an increase in potential pathogenicity.
+Chemicals paulogomolyi Chronic poisons such as cytotoxic Cytotoxic anti-cancer drugs symptom surveillance only for those agents who directly handle these drugs.
+If a class 2 safety cabinet 5 is used and gloves etc. no surveillance is required.
+Carcinogens (Risk phrase R45, R49) and Mutagens (R46) A health record only is required Potent acute toxins Where exposure may occur which could cause recognisable symptoms, but which may not result in incapacitating illness, periodic surveillance to detect such exposures may be necessary.
+Physical hazards Ionising radiation Health surveillance is undertaken in accordance with the ionising radiation regulations 2017 if a worker is designated a "classified person" This is usually determined by a Radiation Protection Adviser